ostinelli/gin.io/docs/errors.md

 }
 ```

-If the API version specified by the client is not supported by your application, Zebra will respond with a `412` HTTP status and a JSON body specifying the following error:
+If the API version specified by the client is not supported by your application, Gin will respond with a `412` HTTP status and a JSON body specifying the following error:

 ```javascript
 {